 Fall Sensory Table Ideas – set up an autumn tablescape for toddlers and preschoolers to explore the textures, colours and wonders of fall.

 With October on the horizon, I’ll be sharing all the Fall activities we’ve been doing.
-To start, we’ve had this Fall Sensory Table set up for week, and the hooligans have been exploring the colours, and textures of various fall items.
+To start, we combined mirror play with our Fall Sensory Table this week.
+The hooligans have really enjoyed exploring the colours, and textures of various fall items on a reflective surface.

 What is a Sensory Table?